MasterSkepticista/Monocular-Depth-Estimation/future_work.md

 # Future work on this project

-Replace Bilinear upsampling method with tf.image.resize_BILINEAR
+~Replace Bilinear upsampling method with tf.image.resize_BILINEAR~

 See if SSIM impacts loss, if yes, how much?

+Try smaller network?